 What do you feed your corals?

-- I have had all corals in my tanks for at least 2 weeks, with multiple dips.
+- I have had all corals in my tanks for at least 2 weeks, with two dips.
 This helps ensure they are treated for pests and this helps ensure the maricultured corals are acclimated to tank waters.

 How should I acclimate my corals?